tariqahmed1912/internship-kloudle/docs/secrets_management.md

 ### **AWS Secrets Manager**

-AWS Secrets Manager centralizes storage of secrets so applications dont need to take on the added responsibility of storing secrets securely.
-It helps implement best practices such as periodic rotation of secrets/keys.
+AWS Secrets Manager is a secrets management service that helps you protect access to your applications, services, and IT resources.
+It centralizes storage of secrets and enables you to rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+When your application running within an Amazon VPC communicates with Secrets Manager, this communication traverses the public internet.